Week 10 Fantasy football rankings, lineup advice, start-sit picks from proven computer

 Injuries from last Sunday will have a big impact on Week 10 Fantasy football lineups with Tucker Kraft (knee) out for the season, Jayden Daniels (elbow) out indefinitely, and the likes of Puka Nacua (ribs), C.J.
 Stroud (concussion) and Aaron Jones (shoulder) being day-to-day.
 The ailments to Kraft and Daniels will undoubtedly have a ripple effect for the likes of Jordan Love, Jacory Croskey-Merritt, Deebo Samuel and Zach Ertz.
 Fortunately, lots of star players are coming off byes, but with everything going on, that only creates more of a need to seek out Week 10 Fantasy football advice.

-Among those returning to action off a bye are Jalen Hurts, Saquon Barkley, Breece Hall and Emeka Egbuka.
+Among those returning to action off a bye are Jalen Hurts, Saquon Barkley, Breece Hall -- who remained with the Jets despite trade rumors -- and Emeka Egbuka.
 However, star-studded teams like the Cowboys and Chiefs are going on a bye this week, and combined with the injuries, you could be looking at several Fantasy football start/sit decisions.
 What do the Week 10 Fantasy football projections forecast as we enter the second half of the season?
 Before making your Week 10 Fantasy football picks, be sure to check out the Week 10 Fantasy football rankings from the proven computer model at SportsLine.

 Bet on every NFL Week 10 game at DraftKings Sportsbook, where new users can target the DraftKings promo code, which offers $300 in bonus bets if your $5 initial wager wins + 3 months of NBA League Pass: